valverde-marcelo/kodi2webos-reactTV/README.md

 2) The websocket implementation will ensure that the reply message has the same "id" as the sent message, otherwise it will be discarded.

 3) In the configuration file, change the "is_static" variable to "true" to resolve all external image urls to a static image.

+## Install and run...

+$ git clone

+$ cd kodi2webos

+$ yarn install

+$ yarn run

+To run on an emulator or smart tv, see: http://webostv.developer.lge.com/sdk/installation/# Follow the steps in the article: https://medium.com/@raphamorim/developing-for-tvs-with-react-tv-b5b5204964ef